Internal agile coaching evolved

 Peter Rubarth is very happy about any exchange of ideas.
 You are also welcome to talk to him about how he can support you in the topic of “Agile Potential Development”.
 Simply contact him on LinkedIn.

-You can find the blog post from 2021 here:
+Here you can find the blog post from 2021 and another one from Peter Rubarth:

 t2informatik Blog: Internal agile coaching